dilberdillu/tweetwingle/README.md

 ![alt text](https://github.com/dilberdillu/tweetwingle/blob/master/logo1.jpg "logo 1")
 # Tweetwingle
-Twitter sentiment analysis using tweepy api.
+Twitter sentiment analysis using tweepy api in python.

 ## Introduction
 tweetwingle is a twitter sentiment analysis project, which gives sentiments polarity based on the keyword that user gives.
 It relies upon tweepy-api for tweet collection from twitter server and on textblob for sentiment polarity calculation.
 Features of tweetwingle include :